 If your dog suddenly seems less interested in feeding time, he or she might begin to lose weight.
-There are different reasons as to why your four-legged friend is not as enthusiastic about food like before.
-He might be suffering from an illness, too depressed to eat or simple doesn’t like the change of diet.
+There are different reasons as to why your four-legged friend is not as enthusiastic about food as before.
+They might be suffering from an illness, too depressed to eat or simply not like a change of diet.
 Let’s examine possible reasons why your dog is underweight.

 - Pseudo-anorexia: Where your dog wants to feed, but can’t due to physical problem.

-- True anorexia: He or she has no desire to feed.
+- True anorexia: They have no desire to feed.

 Some signs of loss of appetite include:

 - eating less food than normal

 - refusing to eat at all